HesaiTechnology/HesaiLidar_Swift_SDK/README.md

         timezone          The timezone of local
         publishmode       The mode of publish
-        datatype          The model of input data
+        datatype          The model of input data coordinateCorrectionFlag  The flag to control whether to do coordinate Correction

 ```
 Set the pcap flie path only when you what to read a pcap